DYCI2/OMax4/Readme.txt

 Max 8 version.
 The installation of zsa is different.
 It is no more an extension inside the extensions folder of the omax package, but has to be installed as a Max package from inside Max (Menu File, Show Package Manager, search for zsa and press install).
+The OMax.SVP.xxx patchers have been adapted for Max 8.